At Jack Yates High School, sports — not study — was seen as the ticket out

 But none of those attempts were very lasting.
 School was done, collegiate sports were over and Floyd was heading toward an uncertain future.

-Mary Lee Grant and Arelis R. Hernández contributed to this report.
+Mary Lee Grant, Arelis R. Hernández and Julie Tate contributed to this report.